Effective Prescribing of Opioids for Chronic Pain (EPOCH)

 Prevent & address opioid use disorder.

-In addition, learners will go on to complete the capstone workshop and will be better be able to:
+In addition, learners will go on to complete the capstone workshop and will be better able to:

 Communicate and collaborate with patients and other health care providers to optimize patient care.